 "Convincing, moving, with dark intensity" Salzburger Nachrichten, "Excellent" The Times, “beautifully even tone” Opernglas, "terrific comic actress" Opera News,"vocally and theatrically brilliant" Süddeutsche Zeitung, "first-rate" Opera, "Gura's deeply emotional singing made time stand still for nearly ten minutes" Opernwelt, "technical mastery" Drehpunktkultur "a sensation... a discovery " Der neue Merker

 The 2017/18 season included her debut at the Liceu in Barcelona in "Il Viaggio a Reims", a role debut as Nicklausse in "Les contes d'Hoffmann" in Salzburg, a significant role debut as Adalgisa in "Norma" at the Staatstheater Wiesbaden, and the title role in “La Cenerentola” at the Festival of the Aegean in Greece.
 Concert performances included a gala with Sugi Opera in Seoul, Alto Soloist in Tippett's "A Child of Our Time" in Bangkok, and a concert of Mozart concert arias in London's Cadogan Hall with Christian Zacharias leading the English Chamber Orchestra and broadcast live for BBC Radio 3.
-Highlights of the 2018/19 season include her debut at the Teatro San Carlo in Naples as Sméraldine in "L'amour des trois oranges", a further role debut as Bradamante in Händel’s “Alcina" at Opernhaus Bern under the direction of Nickolaus Habjan, culminating in a tour through Swiss cities including Zürich, New Year’s Concerts with the Munich Philharmonic, a return to the role of Carmen in New York under the baton of JoAnn Falletta, future productions as Bradmante in “Alcina”, a Handel CD Recording, and further performances in Italy and Germany.
+Highlights of the 2018/19 season include her debut at the Teatro San Carlo in Naples as Sméraldine in "L'amour des trois oranges", a further role debut as Bradamante in Händel’s “Alcina" at Opernhaus Bern under the direction of Nickolaus Habjan, culminating in a tour through Swiss cities including Zürich, New Year Concerts with the Munich Philharmonic, a return to the role of Carmen in New York under the baton of JoAnn Falletta, Pauline in Pique Dame at the Opera Festival in Heidenheim under the baton of Marcus Bosch, future productions as Bradmante in “Alcina”, a Handel CD Recording, and further performances in Italy and Germany.

 2016-17 engagements included a much heralded role debut as Isabella in "L'Italiana in Algeri" at the Deutsches National Theater Weimar, in a new production by Tobias Kratzer, as well as a revival of the role of Carmen at the Staatstheater Darmstadt following a highly successful premiere the previous season.
 (This production was nominated by the prestigious magazine Opernwelt as “Best Performance 2016.)
 Further season highlights included the title role of Carmen at the Aalto- Theater Essen, a return to Teatro dell'opera di Roma as Gymnasiast (Schoolboy) in William Kentridge's "Lulu" in a co-production with the Metropolitan Opera, Carmen in Wiesbaden, and Dorabella in a new production of "Cosi fan tutte" at the Central City Opera Festival in Colorado.